 - Unlabeled uses of vasopressin include adjunctive treatment of gastrointestinal or esophageal variceal hemorrhage, pulseless cardiac arrest, and for donor management in brain-dead patients.7,8,9

-- According to the product labeling, Vasostrict injection must be refrigerated (store between 2° and 8°C).5 A letter from Par Pharmaceuticals, Inc. states Vasostrict injection is stable for up to 90 days at room temperature (15° and 25°C) once removed from refrigeration, if used within its labeled shelf-life.
-Label the vial with the date taken out of the refrigerator to prevent the medication from being used beyond the 90-day period.
+- According to the product labeling, Vasostrict injection must be refrigerated (store between 2° and 8°C).5 A letter from Par Pharmaceuticals, Inc. states Vasostrict injection is stable for up to 90 days at room temperature (15° and 25°C) once the unopened vial is removed from refrigeration.
+Label the vial with the revised expiration date to prevent the medication from being used beyond the 90-day period.
+However, if the manufacturer’s original expiration date is shorter than the revised expiration date, use the shorter date.
 This information is based on extrapolated data.19

 - To avoid dosing errors, be aware that vasopressin is dosed in units and desmopressin is dosed in micrograms.5,6,10

 - Vasopressin and desmopressin have different indications and actions.5,8,10

 - Desmopressin acetate (DDAVP) is another antidiuretic peptide available in the US.
 Desmopressin is labeled for treatment of diabetes insipidus, primary nocturnal enuresis, Hemophilia A, and von Willebrand disease.10

 - Desmopressin acetate has greater vasopressin receptor V2 selectivity compared with vasopressin and has greater anti-diuretic potency.
 However, desmopressin has less vasopressin receptor V1 activity, which results in lower vasopressor and smooth muscle contracting activity compared to vasopressin.
 Desmopressin increases Factor VIII activity to a greater degree than vasopressin in patients with hemophilia A or von Willebrand Disease.8